 Harry's work may be described as contemporary art music, drawing upon the Western classical music tradition in new ways.
 Characterised by a tonal but richly chromatic harmonic language, his music is primarily concerned with exploring the limits of tonality, motivated by a desire to expand the musical and expressive possibilities of traditional tonal music.
 Rarely is a diatonic key identifiable or present, although pitch centres are often achieved, either via assertion or through allusion to tonal structures.
 Occasionally, a freely atonal style is employed for expressive or dramatic effect.
 Harry's approach is undoctrinaire and expansive, and may involve the use of triadic harmony or church modes where appropriate.
 The frequent allusions to tonality and traditional structures in Harry's music ensure a degree of familiarity and accessibility for classically trained musicians and audiences.

-In 2018, new works for the Tasmanian Symphony Orchestra, Ole Bohn, Joel Brennan and Ensemble Q will all be premiered.
+In 2018, new works for the Tasmanian Symphony Orchestra, Ensemble Q, and the combined Goldner and Orava Quartets were all premiered.
 Harry's music is published by Wirripang Pty Ltd., QPress, and the Australian Music Centre for which he is a represented artist.